jamesrcurran/australiancurriculum/numeracy.md

 ##### Elaborations only

-* **Science**: Some of Earth’s resources are renewable, including water that cycles through the environment, but others are non-renewable (ACSSU116)
+* **Science 7**: Some of Earth’s resources are renewable, including water that cycles through the environment, but others are non-renewable (ACSSU116)
   * *considering timescales for regeneration of resources*
-* **Science**: Scientific knowledge has changed peoples’ understanding of the world and is refined as new evidence becomes available (ACSHE119)
+* **Science 7**: Scientific knowledge has changed peoples’ understanding of the world and is refined as new evidence becomes available (ACSHE119)
   * *researching developments in the understanding of astronomy, such as the predictions of eclipses and the calculation of the length of the solar year by Al‑Battani in the tenth century*
-* **Drama**: Develop and refine expressive skills in voice and movement to communicate ideas and dramatic action in different performance styles and conventions, including contemporary Australian drama styles developed by Aboriginal and Torres Strait Islander dramatists (ACADRM043)
+* **Drama 7-8**: Develop and refine expressive skills in voice and movement to communicate ideas and dramatic action in different performance styles and conventions, including contemporary Australian drama styles developed by Aboriginal and Torres Strait Islander dramatists (ACADRM043)
   * *employing voice and movement appropriate to situation and manipulating space and time in dramatic action to heighten tension, focus action and shape meaning in a scripted drama*
-* **Media**: Plan, structure and design media artworks that engage audiences (ACAMAM069)
+* **Media 7-8**: Plan, structure and design media artworks that engage audiences (ACAMAM069)
   * *selecting footage that has been captured on a camera, editing the footage into a sequence and applying a soundtrack that matches the edited sequence’s pace, rhythm and style*
-* **D&T**: Use project management processes when working individually and collaboratively to coordinate production of designed solutions (ACTDEP039)
+* **D&T 7-8**: Use project management processes when working individually and collaboratively to coordinate production of designed solutions (ACTDEP039)
   * *organising time, evaluating decisions and managing resources to ensure successful project completion and protection of the work space and local environment*
   * *investigating the time needed for each step of production*
-* **HPE**: Evaluate strategies to manage personal, physical and social changes that occur as they grow older (ACPPS071)
+* **HPE 7-8**: Evaluate strategies to manage personal, physical and social changes that occur as they grow older (ACPPS071)
   * *accessing and assessing health information and services that support young people to effectively manage changes and transitions as they grow older*
-* **HPE**: Participate in physical activities that develop health-related and skill-related fitness components, and create and monitor personal fitness plans (ACPMP083)
+* **HPE 7-8**: Participate in physical activities that develop health-related and skill-related fitness components, and create and monitor personal fitness plans (ACPMP083)
   * *measuring heart rate, breathing rate and ability to talk in order to monitor the body’s reaction to a range of physical activities, and predicting the benefits of each activity on health- and skill-related fitness components*
-* **HPE**: Demonstrate and explain how the elements of effort, space, time, objects and people can enhance movement sequences (ACPMP084)
+* **HPE 7-8**: Demonstrate and explain how the elements of effort, space, time, objects and people can enhance movement sequences (ACPMP084)
   * *demonstrating an understanding of how to adjust the angle of release of an object and how this will affect the height and distance of flight*
   * *designing and refining movement concepts and strategies to manipulate space and their relationship to other players in this space*
-* **Hist**: Methods and sources used to investigate at least ONE historical controversy or mystery that has challenged historians or archaeologists, such as in the analysis of unidentified human remains (ACDSEH030)
+* **Hist 7**: Methods and sources used to investigate at least ONE historical controversy or mystery that has challenged historians or archaeologists, such as in the analysis of unidentified human remains (ACDSEH030)
   * *using a cross-sectional drawing of the earth’s surface from an archaeological excavation to identify the evidence located at various layers (stratigraphy) and what it reveals about change over time (for example, a charcoal layer containing human remains and weapons may indicate the capture and destruction of an ancient settlement such as Troy)*
-* **Hist**: The nature of sources for ancient Australia and what they reveal about Australia’s past in the ancient period, such as the use of resources (ACDSEH031)
+* **Hist 7**: The nature of sources for ancient Australia and what they reveal about Australia’s past in the ancient period, such as the use of resources (ACDSEH031)
   * *investigating the discovery of Mungo Woman in 1969 and the use of radiocarbon dating to draw conclusions about the longevity of human occupation at Lake Mungo*
-* **Hist**: Physical features of India (such as fertile river plains) and how they influenced the civilisation that developed there (ACDSEH006)
+* **Hist 7**: Physical features of India (such as fertile river plains) and how they influenced the civilisation that developed there (ACDSEH006)
   * *creating a graphic representation of the extent of India as a political unit at this time (for example, its diverse climatic and geographical features, types and location of food production, areas of high- and low-density population)*
-* **Hist**: Roles of key groups in Indian society in this period (such as kings, emperors, priests, merchants, peasants), including the influence of law and religion
+* **Hist 7**: Roles of key groups in Indian society in this period (such as kings, emperors, priests, merchants, peasants), including the influence of law and religion
  (ACDSEH044)
   * *creating a graphic representation of the social structure of Indian society*
-* **Hist**: Roles of key groups in Chinese society in this period (such as kings, emperors, scholars, craftsmen, women), including the influence of law and religion
+* **Hist 7**: Roles of key groups in Chinese society in this period (such as kings, emperors, scholars, craftsmen, women), including the influence of law and religion
  (ACDSEH041)
   * *creating a graphic representation of the social structure of Chinese society*
-* **Geo**: The quantity and variability of Australia’s water resources compared with other continents (ACHGK039)
+* **Geo 7**: The quantity and variability of Australia’s water resources compared with other continents (ACHGK039)
   * *investigating the main causes of rainfall and applying their knowledge to explain the seasonal rainfall patterns in their own place and in a place with either significantly higher or lower rainfall*
   * *interpreting the spatial distribution of rainfall in Australia and comparing it with the distribution of that of other continents*
   * *using the concept of the water balance to compare the effects of rainfall, run-off and evaporation on the availability of water in Australia and other continents*
-* **Geo**: The nature of water scarcity and ways of overcoming it, including studies drawn from Australia and West Asia and/or North Africa (ACHGK040)
+* **Geo 7**: The nature of water scarcity and ways of overcoming it, including studies drawn from Australia and West Asia and/or North Africa (ACHGK040)
   * *investigating the causes of water scarcity (for example, an absolute shortage of water (physical), inadequate development of water resources (economic), or the ways water is used)*
-* **Geo**: Causes, impacts and responses to an atmospheric or hydrological hazard (ACHGK042)
+* **Geo 7**: Causes, impacts and responses to an atmospheric or hydrological hazard (ACHGK042)
   * *explaining the physical causes and the temporal and spatial patterns of an atmospheric or hydrological hazard through a study of either droughts, storms, tropical cyclones or floods*